HugoBDesigner/Quantum-Phantom-Photo/README.md

 **🆕 NEW FEATURES!**
 - Added Brazilian Portuguese localization!
 Use the `Options` menu or the `Pause` menu to change language;
 - Added controller/gamepad/joystick support!
 Not all controllers may work correctly;
 - Added mobile and touchscreen support!
-The game may run slower on mobile.
+The game may run slower on mobile;
+- Added fullscreen mode!
+Toggle it in the `Options` or `Pause` menu in the desktop version (or press F11).
+Use the bottom-right corner button for the web version.

 **⚠ Known Issues:**
-- `[Web version]` Keyboard support is faulty on Chrome/Edge.
-After clicking "Run Game", don't use your mouse.
-Interact with the keyboard (and use WASD instead of arrows).
-Play on Firefox or download the game if needed.
+- `[Web version]` Keyboard support is faulty on Chrome/Edge, or when fullscreening.
+Click on the game, then press Tab, to restore keyboard focus.
 - `[Web version]` Saving and loading data (such as last level played, sound settings, and palette preferences) does not work on the Web version.
 If you refresh the page or close it, you'll lose your progress and preferences.
 If you wish to save them, please download the desktop version!

 Use mouse, keyboard, touch or controller to control the game.
 Controls: